randomouscrap98/haloo3d/README.md

 compile only the portions you need instead.
 In the process of building `haloo3d_full.a`, it also builds all the requisite `.o` files for each portion of the extended library, so you can include only what you need.

+For more information on building, you can inspect the [Makefile](Makefile).
+Building the examples is basically the exact command you'll want to use when building your own program.
+I would recommend using the link time optimization flag `-flto`, though my library is so slow it's probably not going to make much of a difference.

 ## Testing